 But they are all yours, and their problems are your problems too.

 Of course, branch offices aren’t people – they are business units and you could have ten, 100 or even 1,000 to manage; and you are not a loving parent guided by emotions, but a logical and result-driven strategist with vision and reason.
 Your task is to make each cog work as planned in order to keep the machinery moving forward – to implement a cohesive business strategy that will be achieved in a timely manner with a fair contribution from each business unit.
+Another option is installing an employee tracking software.

 This, however, is easier said than done.
 In theory, there are many things that may go wrong, and in reality, thousands of them actually do.
 And you don’t want that.
 And the branch office managers probably don’t want that either.
 And your customers certainly don’t want that.
 Therefore, it is up to you to figure out how to overcome all the difficulties and make your business grow as if it was a single organism.